StayPirate/WhisperHouse/README.md

 A *genuine use* could be equity divide bills tracking who was at home when the radiators were on.
 This could be automaticaly calculated by surveyed data.

 ---
+## Tips for a good deployment

+You should implement TLS certificates to secure connections from probes to InfluxDB's API, and for Grafana's web interface.
+Authentication between InfluxDB and probes acts through [Basic Access Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) which is sent in clear (just Base64 encoded) over HTTP headers.
+If you don't configure HTTPS connections, everybody could read credential for write into your database.

+I used [Certbot](https://github.com/certbot/certbot) to get certificate and [automatic regenerate it each 3 months](https://wiki.archlinux.org/index.php/Let%E2%80%99s_Encrypt#Automatic_renewal) from [Let’s Encrypt](https://letsencrypt.org) CA, and [Nginx](https://nginx.org) as reverse proxy.